forwardemail/forwardemail.net/README.md

     pm2 deploy ecosystem-sqlite.json production setup
     ```

+    ```sh
+    pm2 deploy ecosystem-caldav.json production setup
+    ```

-19. Create a SSL certificate at [Namecheap][] (we recommend a 5 year wildcard certificate), set up the certificate, and download and extract the ZIP file with the certificate (emailed to you) to your computer.
+20. Create a SSL certificate at [Namecheap][] (we recommend a 5 year wildcard certificate), set up the certificate, and download and extract the ZIP file with the certificate (emailed to you) to your computer.
 We do not recommend using tools like [LetsEncrypt][] and `certbot` due to complexity when you have (or scale to) a cluster of servers set up behind load balancers.
 In other words, we've tried approaches like `lsyncd` in combination with `crontab` for `certbot` renewals and automatic checking.
 Furthermore, using this exposes the server(s) to downtime as ports `80` and `443` may need to be shut down so that `certbot` can use them for certificate generation.
 This is not a reliable approach, and simply renewing certificates once a year is vastly simpler and also makes using load balancers trivial.
 Instead you can use a provider like [Namecheap][] to get a cheap SSL certificate, then run a few commands as we've documented below.
 This command will prompt you for an absolute file path to the certificates you downloaded.
 Renewed your certificate after 1 year?
 Simply follow this step again.
 Do not set a password on the certificate files.
 When using the `openssl` command (see Namecheap instructions), you need to use `*.example.com` with an asterisk followed by a period if you are registering a wildcard certificate.

     ```sh
     node ansible-playbook ansible/playbooks/certificates.yml --user deploy